 In Victoria, we have statewide commitments to end gendered violence and abuse, and for everyone in our communities to be able to live safe, equal, violence-free lives liberated from oppression.

-This month, the introduces obligations on employers to achieve gender equality in the workplace.
-The campaign promotes bystander action to challenge or engage others in responding to violence against women, sexism, harassment or discrimination.
-The ground-breaking ip to end violence in Aboriginal communities centres the fundamental principles of self-determination, safety, strengths-based approaches and cultural and trauma-informed healing, collaboration, accountability and transparency, in this work.
+This month, the Gender Equality Act introduces obligations on employers to achieve gender equality in the workplace.
+The ‘Respect Women: Call It Out' campaign promotes bystander action to challenge or engage others in responding to violence against women, sexism, harassment or discrimination.
+The ground-breaking Dhelk Dja Partnership to end violence in Aboriginal communities centres the fundamental principles of self-determination, safety, strengths-based approaches and cultural and trauma-informed healing, collaboration, accountability and transparency, in this work.